ut-issl/s2e-documents/Specifications/Component/Abstract/Spec_SensorBase.md

    4. note
       - N/A
 ## 3. Results of verifications
-- We verified the `SencorBase` class with the following parameters.
+- We verified the `SensorBase` class with the following parameters.
 - Default parameters
   - `scale_factor` = Unit matrix
   - `range_to_const_c` = 5